davidpallmann/hashnode-backups/cle2452zi000009mqewueg4cj.md

 # Our Hello, Lambda Annotations Project

 In this tutorial, we'll create an API for date operations, defining several HTTP endpoints in one source file.
+We'll end up with a `datediff/from/to` function that returns the number of days between 2 dates, and a `dateadd/date/days` function that adds a certain number of days to a date and returns the new date.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1676249520276/4845eb59-fd4d-4a45-92dc-6fdef601da9d.png align="left")